 Stinson or WACO).
 The round engine and its cowling were blended into the fuselage with large sheet metal fairings.

-the 1990s - thus ending the bizarre story of this mysterious Alaskan Navion.
+being scrapped in the 1990s - thus ending the bizarre story of this mysterious Alaskan Navion.